 Former Hospice Director at Housecall Providers, Hospice Medical Director at Bronx Hospice Visiting Nurse Service of New York, and Professor of Medicine, Division of Hematology and Medical Oncology, OHSU

-Paralegal Schwabe, Williamson & Wyatt.
+Senior Intellectual Property Paralegal at Schwabe, Williamson & Wyatt.
 Previous board member, treasurer, finance chair, Ukrainian Institute of Modern Art in Chicago.

 Longtime Hopewell House volunteer.
 Global women’s health advocate.

 Graduate Johns Hopkins School of Nursing.
 Longtime hospice nurse, educator and volunteer.